 4 Think Win/Lose

 Collaboration and trust is the key to a successful contract strategy.
 Does your strategy involve the project team as early as possible so you can use their expertise to work out the right solution for your needs?

 Tip: aim to build trust throughout the contract strategy including within the terms of your contract.

 Just like contracts that are excessively long and irredeemably complex, your contract strategy might not be clear enough for someone to really understand the project properly.
 Does your contract strategy make sense to an outsider and are your aims clear (not hidden)?

 Tip: write your strategy in plain language.

 Defective contract strategies assume that different members of the supply chain are placed in silos, each protecting its own interests.
 Effective strategies create teams to combine the strengths of everyone to produce an even better result.
-Is your strategy clear that the supply chain will jointly decide the solution to any problem, rather than having one party impose its ideas?
+Is your strategy so clear that the supply network will jointly decide the solution to any problem, rather than having one party impose its ideas?

 Tip: ensure your strategy treats your supply chain as a long-term partnership for mutual benefit.